JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_network_dynamics.md

 LightGraphs.jl implements edges as pairs of node indices `i` and `j`.
 [Pairs](https://docs.julialang.org/en/v1/base/collections/#Base.Pair) are basic julia data types consisting of two fixed elements, definded by writing `i => j`.
 In directed graphs these pairs additionally represent the direction in which the edge is pointing (from the first two the second element).
 In undirected graphs every edge is represent by only a single pair `i => j` if index `i` is smaller than index `j` and `j => i` otherwise.
 Hence, even for undirected graphs every edge has an abstract direction, specified by the pair of indices of the attached nodes.

 A LightGraphs.jl user, who is only interested in undirected graphs, usually does not have to deal with this abstract directionality.
-However since NetworkDynamics.jl is interfacing directly to the underlying graph objects, we have to keep in mind that since edges are represented by pairs every edge has an *abstract direction* and thus a source and a destination.
+However since NetworkDynamics.jl is interfacing directly to the underlying graph objects, we have to keep in mind that every edge has an *abstract direction* and thus a source and a destination.

 In the diffusion example the coupling terms have to be modified accordingly.
 Assume node $i$ is connected to node $j$ by an undirected edge.